Top Gear challenges: Vietnam Special

 The three presenters went on a trip to Vietnam where they were each given 15 million Vietnamese đồng (about US$900) to buy a "set of wheels" able to drive 1,000 miles from Ho Chi Minh City in the south to Halong Bay in the north.
-However, due to the car prices and the money they were given, the task was completed using cheap motorbikes.
+Due to the car prices and the money they were given, the task was completed using cheap motorbikes.
 The goal was essentially to do in eight days what the Americans failed to do in the ten years of the Vietnam War.

 As in previous challenges, the producers provided a replacement vehicle to any presenter whose vehicle broke down, in this challenge a Honda minibike decorated in a stars and Stripes livery with Born in the USA by Bruce Springsteen playing on an iPod (redubbed with The Star-Spangled Banner in some versions), causing much distress to the presenters due to the Vietnam War with America.